rebelsky/sams-assorted-musings-reflections/trend-lines-2020-02-10.md

 ---
-title: Long-term projections
+title: Trend lines
-number:
+number: 1014
 tags: [Grinnell](index-grinnell)
-blurb: Doing the math on the back of an envelope, or something like that.
+blurb: Two billion is less than you think.
-version: 0.2
+version: 1.0
-released:
+released: 2020-02-09
-current: 2020-02-09
+current:
 ---
 Grinnell has something like a two-billion-dollar endowment.
 With an endowment that large, do we really need donations?
 That's something